Solo 401k Loan Interest Rate and How to Borrow from Your Solo 401k

 Almost all solo 401k loans have an interest rate equal to the prime rate plus one point.

 The prime rate is the lowest rate at which banks in the US will lend money.
 The Wall Street Journal is a reliable source for what the current prime rate is.
-So if the prime rate is 4.75% when you apply for your solo 401k loan, which it is at the time of writing, then your solo 401k loan will likely have an interest rate of 5.75%.
+So if the prime rate is 4.75% when you apply for your solo 401k loan, which it is at the time of writing, then your solo 401k loan interest rate will likely be something around 5.75%.

 Does Every Solo 401k Allow Loans?